+Dates during which research will take place 1 April 2008 to 31 March 2011

+Area in which research will River systems across Scotland

+taka placa River systems across scottand

+Estimated months and Net and leads

+Estimated number and Not applicable

+weight of salmon to be

+retained

+Resources

+Estimated cost of the Estimated Costs:

+research project

 FEC £800,883

 Breakdown

-Staff Costs: £350,228
+Staff Costs: £350.228

 T&S: £6,000

-Equipment: £32,000
+Equipment: $f{32} 000$

-Consummables: £78,000
+Consummables: f78 000

-Overheads: £367,740

-,
+Overbander £267.740

+Overneaus.
+2307,740

 100% public (SG) funded

 Number of participating 3

 scientists

-Name and e-mail address Dr. Eric Verspoor
+Name and e-mail Dr. Eric Verspoor

-of coordinating scientist verspoor@marlab.ac.uk
+address of co-ordinating verspoor@marlab.ac.uk

-in charge of project
+scientist in charge of

+project

 Details of research None used for work

-vessels, e.g. name,
+vessels e.g. name

-registration, call sign and
+registration call sign

-description of vessel
+and description of

+vessel

+Type and amount of Not applicable

-Type and amount of gear Not applicable
+Type and amount of Not applicable

+gear and other

-and other equipment to be
+equipment to be used

-used

-Details of any collaborating None
+Details of any None

-countries
+collaborating countries